clelandlab/quick/docs/Tutorials/experiment.md

 ## Customization

 To customize an experiment, there are several layers you can play with.

+- Any variable can be sweeped by simply passing it as keyword argument into the experiment constructor.

 - If you just want to slightly modify an existing experiment, use keyword argument to overwrite the [default programs](https://github.com/clelandlab/quick/blob/main/quick/constants/experiment.yml).
 For example, if you want a DRAG pi pulse instead of a gaussian pi pulse in Rabi and change the total repetition times to 3000, you can do: